-In this old farm and tow relay from the twelfth century, men and their horses who ensured the transportation of goods on the Rhône, were lodging for rest and meditation at the Domaine de l'Hers.
+In this old farm and tow relay from the twelfth century, men and their horses who ensured the transportation of goods on the Rhône, were lodged for rest and meditation at the Domaine de l'Hers.

-With respect for the historic environment and countryside, the old relay of the fifteenth century was recently transformed into a holiday and seminar place.
+Respectful of the historic environment and countryside, the old relay of the fifteenth century was recently transformed into a holiday and seminar place.
 The remaining area of agriculture produces wine, representative of the region.